 Here are five ways you can get a large mortgage with low income:

 When underwriters look at income, they take a pretty conservative stance.
 For example, income from your part-time job might not be considered unless you have a history of working more than one job.
 And if you deduct unreimbursed business expenses on a Schedule 2106, your lender will probably also deduct them from your qualifying income.

 However, sometimes the rules work in your favor.
-Per the Equal Opportunity Act Amendments of 1976, you can use income that you receive from public assistance programs to qualify for a loan if the income will likely continue for three years or more.
+Per the Equal Opportunity Act Amendments of 1976, you can use income that you receive from public assistance programs to qualify for a loan if the income is likely to continue.

-Here are other sources of income that you might not have considered:
+Here are other sources of income that you might not have considered, according to Fannie Mae: